Know More About Understanding Fentanyl Patch & Your Body

 To determine how long fentanyl will stay in your system after you stop taking it.
 It’s important to consider its elimination half-life.
 Elimination half-life refers to how long it takes for half of a single dose of a drug to leave the body.

 If you use the patch or lozenge, Understanding Fentanyl exhibits a half-life of approximately seven hours.
-It will take around 36 hours for the drug to completely leave your system after you stop using.
+It will take around 36 hours for the drug to completely leave your system after you stop using it.

 As fentanyl breaks down in your system.
 It leaves behind traces called metabolites.
 These metabolites stay in your system longer, meaning that a thorough drug test could detect fentanyl in your system even several days after you stop taking it.